-Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy, the EnergyTech University Prize (EnergyTech UP) is a collegiate competition challenging multidisciplinary student teams to develop and present a business plan that leverages lab-developed and other high-potential energy technologies.
+Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy (DOE), the EnergyTech University Prize (EnergyTech UP) is a collegiate competition challenging multidisciplinary student teams to develop and present a business plan that leverages DOE national laboratory-developed and other high-potential energy technologies.
 EnergyTech UP awards cash prizes to teams that successfully identify an energy technology, assess its market potential, and propose a strategy for commercialization.

 Student teams compete for a total of $250,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis, and present a viable business plan to industry judges.
 Throughout the competition, they receive mentorship and materials to help them succeed.

-The top teams will compete for a share of $100,000 in prizes funded by OTT.
-In addition, six DOE Technology Offices are offering up to $25,000 each in bonus prizes for the best teams in their respective fields.
-The six offices include: the Geothermal Technologies Office, Solar Energy Technologies Office, Office of Nuclear Energy, Office of Fossil Energy and Carbon Management, Building Technologies Office, and the Water Power Technologies Office.
+The top teams compete for a share of $100,000 in prizes funded by OTT.
+In addition, several DOE Technology Offices offer bonus prizes for the best teams in their respective fields.

-Understanding that energy is often inherently local, teams first present at their closest regional events in January 2022, where regional winners are identified.
+Understanding that energy is often inherently local, teams first present at their closest regional events in February, where regional winners are identified.
 First-place regional winners are provided exclusive mentorship and free access to OTT's Energy I-Corps curriculum to help students refine their ideas throughout February and March.
-Finally, the regional winners pitch their complete business plan at Carnegie Mellon University Energy Week in March 2022.
+Finally, the regional winners pitch their complete business plan at a live pitch event in early spring.

 Solutions that Help Shape the Future